-The authors of this particular book chapter appear at the beginning of the citation, in the same format as described above, followed by the year in which the book was published.
-In this example, however, the next element is the chapter title, which is not italicized (but the first word is capitalized).
+The authors of this particular chapter appear at the beginning of the citation, in the same format as described above, followed by the year in which the book was published.
+In this example, however, the next element is the chapter title (Provider and patient communication skills training).
+Note that this chapter title is not italicized, but the first word is capitalized.
 This formatting style tells you this is the title of the chapter, and not the title of the book.
 Following the word "In," the book's editors are listed next.
 Note that their initials come first (unlike the typical format for authors, in which the last name came first).
 The fact that they are the editors is noted in "(Eds.)," which appears before the title of the book.
 The book title is formatted the same way as in our previous examples: italicized with only the first word being capitalized.
 Next, the chapter's page numbers are included in parentheses to help the reader locate the chapter if needed.
 Again, the last elements are the city and publisher.
-The in-text citation for this source would include the authors of the chapter, Cegala and Broz (not the editors of the book).
+The in-text citation for this source would include the authors of the chapter (Cegala & Broz, 2003), not the editors of the book.